tqa236/python_exercism/little-sisters-vocab/README.md

 7 :  ့
 ```

 [common sequence operations]: https://docs.python.org/3/library/stdtypes.html#common-sequence-operations
 [str-join]: https://docs.python.org/3/library/stdtypes.html#str.join
 [str-split]: https://docs.python.org/3/library/stdtypes.html#str.split
 [text sequence]: https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str
 [unicode code points]: https://stackoverflow.com/questions/27331819/whats-the-difference-between-a-character-a-code-point-a-glyph-and-a-grapheme

 ## Instructions

-You are helping your younger sister with her English vocabulary homework, which she's finding very tedious.
+You are helping your younger sister with her English vocabulary homework, which she is finding very tedious.
  Her class is learning to create new words by adding _prefixes_ and _suffixes_.
  Given a set of words, the teacher is looking for correctly transformed words with correct spelling by adding the prefix to the beginning or the suffix to the ending.

 There's four activities in the assignment, each with a set of text or words to work with.

 ## 1. Add a prefix to a word

 One of the most common prefixes in English is `un`, meaning "not".
  In this activity, your sister needs to make negative, or "not" words by adding `un` to them.

-Implement the `add_prefix_un()` function that takes `word` as a parameter and returns a new `un` prefixed word:
+Implement the `add_prefix_un(<word>)` function that takes `word` as a parameter and returns a new `un` prefixed word:

 ```python
 >>> add_prefix_un("happy")